cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 }
 ```

-In `rule-guid-2`, the `app` relationship is `null` because the referenced app (`app-guid-deleted`) no longer exists.
-The selector string is preserved so the caller can identify which GUID was referenced.
-Stale rules are visible at two levels: the `null` relationship on the resource itself, and the absence of the deleted app from the `included.apps` block.
+In `policy-guid-2`, the `app` relationship is `null` because the referenced app (`app-guid-deleted`) no longer exists.
+The source pattern is preserved so the caller can identify which GUID was referenced.
+Stale policies are visible at two levels: the `null` relationship on the resource itself, and the absence of the deleted app from the `included.apps` block.

 ### Scope Evaluation and Shared Routes

 GoRouter's route table stores per-endpoint tags from the route-emitter, including `organization_id` and `space_id` for each destination app instance.
-When `access_rules_scope` is set, GoRouter compares the caller's identity (extracted from the client certificate) against the **selected backend's** tags after load balancing:
+When `route_policies_scope` is set, GoRouter compares the caller's identity (extracted from the client certificate) against the **selected backend's** tags after load balancing:

 | Scope | Check | Effect |
 |-------|-------|--------|